pglen/pyvserv/README.md

 This interaction is typical of all the commands.

-The unique ID is the session's thread ID and it is not cryptographically secure;
-Mostly useful for identifying the session on the client side.
+The unique ID is the session's thread ID and it is not meant to be used other than identifying the session on the client side.

  The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
 (Files named pyvcli_*)

 ## The pip install

 Scripts are provided for the server, and some test clients.
 The server can be started as

     pyvserver

  The -P option is for non Developer mode, enabling 2FA authentication.
 (two factor authentication)

 The command line client can be started as:

     pyvcli_cli